-NRS 202.290 is the Nevada firearm law that makes it a gross misdemeanor either to aim a gun towards a person, or to fire a gun in a public place.
+NRS 202.290 is the Nevada firearm law that makes it a gross misdemeanor either to aim a gun towards another human being, or to fire a gun in a public place.
 Penalties include up to $2,000 in fines and/or up to 364 days in jail.
-But if the gunman meant to scare anyone, prosecutors may bring harsher charges for assault with a deadly weapon.
+But if the perpetrator intended to scare anyone, prosecutors could file the more serious charge of assault with a deadly weapon.

 In this article, our Las Vegas criminal defense attorneys discuss: